Ryan-Awad/ryan-awad/README.md

 I am a developper currently interested in robotics, machine learning, deep learning and space exploration.

-I am proficient in Python, NodeJS, HTML/CSS/JS, and C#, and several other languages.
+I am proficient in Python, NodeJS, HTML/CSS/JS, C#, and several other languages.
 I've also done some work with Raspberry Pi, Discord.js and Discord.py, Unity, PHP, and various APIs.

 I'm always up for a challenge so don't hesitate to contact me!
 Currently looking for potential internships.